waigo/waigo/docs/guide.md

 up as a plugin.
 Plugins are just NPM modules and are thus very easy to share with others, and come with all the benefits that are available to normal NPM modules.

 By separating non-core functionality into plugins (which can then be thoroughly documented and tested) we encourage code re-use across projects.
-Plugins help us to keep the core framework more focussed, flexible and increase the overall quality of code in the Waigo ecosystem.
+Plugins help to keep the core Waigo framework more focussed, flexible and increase the overall quality of code in the Waigo ecosystem.

 ### Loading plugins